De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Introducing a Proof System with a Pair of Nominal Quantifiers

-Soundness issues associated with a self-dual nominal quantifier in embeddings of processes as predicates, can be resolved by instead using a pair of de Morgan dual nominal quantifiers.
-This section introduces a proof system for such a pair of nominal quantifiers.
-Further to a pair of nominal quantifiers, the system extends the core system \textsf{BV}, with: additives useful for expressing non-deterministic choice; and first-order quantifiers which range over terms not only fresh names.
+Soundness issues associated with a self-dual nominal quantifier in embeddings of processes as formulae, can be resolved by instead using a pair of de Morgan dual nominal quantifiers.
+This section introduces a proof system for such a pair of nominal quantifiers, building on the core system \textsf{BV}, further extended with: additives useful for expressing non-deterministic choice; and first-order quantifiers which range over terms not only fresh names.
 Investigating the pair of nominal quantifiers in the presence of these operators is essential for understanding the interplay between nominal quantifiers and other operators, showing that this pair of nominal quantifiers can exist in a system sufficiently expressive to embed rich process models.
 This section also summarises the main proof theoretic result, although lemmas are postponed until later sections.